 manager, No cash or other valuable asset will be received from tuition.

 Interestingly, academically poor students who a college doesn't

 really want do not receive

-funny money scholarships.
-One result is poor students often loose
+One result is poor students who graduate often loose

 Lately, colleges have been using this nonexistent funny

-the college's contribution in matching programs to encourage donors
+the college's contribution in matching programs with alumni and other donors

 I have seen two such requests